Superman (serial): Special effects

-Superman's flight sequences were animated instead of live-action or model work.
-Harmon and Glut consider this to be the "weakest point of the serial", explaining that the "effects created by Republic for Captain Marvel were very convincing, even the more routine ones for the Superman TV series, always showing the same pose, were better".
-While there were other effective special effects, in their opinion, they were undermined by the poorness of the flying sequences.
-The film crew did test an alternative method of filming the flying sequences: Kirk Alyn spent an entire day painfully suspended by visible wires in front of a rear projection of moving clouds.
-Displeased with the results, Katzman fired the entire flight sequence production staff, and used the animated method instead.
+For Superman's flight sequences, Kirk Alyn spent an entire day painfully suspended by wires in front of a rear projection of moving clouds.
+Displeased with the results, Katzman fired the entire flight sequence production staff, and used an animated method to create Superman's flight sequences instead.

-A peculiar characteristic of the mix of animated and live-action footage is that Superman's take-offs are almost always visible in the foreground, while his landings almost always occur behind objects, such as parked cars, rocks, and buildings.
+Due to the mix of animated and live-action footage, Superman's take-offs are almost always visible in the foreground, while his landings almost always occur behind objects, such as parked cars, rocks, and buildings.
 It was easier to shift from live footage of Kirk Alyn starting to take off, to animated footage, than it was to shift from an animated landing to live footage of the actor.
 As a consequence of the need to hide Superman's landings, Superman frequently lands at some distance from where he wants to be, and must run to arrive on-scene.

 Budget limitations also dictated the frequent re-use of film footage, especially scenes of Superman flying.
-For example, one sequence showing Superman flying over a rocky hill (shot in the hills of Chatsworth in Southern California's San Fernando Valley) was used at least once in almost every episode of the first serial.
+For example, a sequence showing Superman flying over a rocky hill (a shot of Stoney Point in Southern California's San Fernando Valley) was used at least once in almost every episode of the first serial.

 Stunts

-Alyn's stunt double was Paul Stader.
+Kirk Alyn's stunt double was Paul Stader.
 He had to perform only one stunt in the entire serial, leaping from the back of a truck.
 He almost broke his leg during this stunt, and had to leave the production.
+Stader returned in the 1950 sequel serial Atom Man vs. Superman with screen credit as "Killer Lawson.”

+Reception

+Superman achieved a wide distribution, even playing in theatres that had never booked a serial before.

 Home media

-The Superman serial was first made available for purchase on VHS videotape in 1987 as a double tape box set.
-The serial was also offered available in two separate VHS tapes as "Volume 1" (Chapters 1 to 7) and "Volume 2" (Chapters 8 to 15).
+The Superman serial was first made available for purchase on VHS videotape in 1987 as a two tape box set.
+The serial was also released in two separate VHS tapes as "Volume 1" (Chapters 1 to 7) and "Volume 2" (Chapters 8 to 15).

-It was officially released on DVD by Warner Home Video, along with its sequel Atom Man vs. Superman, on November 28, 2006 as Superman: The Theatrical Serials Collection.
+It was released on DVD by Warner Home Video, along with its sequel Atom Man vs. Superman, on November 28, 2006 as Superman: The Theatrical Serials Collection.
 Warner released the serials rather than Columbia, as Warner's subsidiary DC Comics acquired the rights to the serials several years beforehand.
-With the previous 2006 DVD release out of print for a few years, the serials were re-released as manufactured-on-demand (MOD) DVD from Warner Archive Collection on October 9, 2018.
+The serials were re-released as manufactured-on-demand (MOD) DVD from Warner Archive Collection on October 9, 2018.